Moon-Garden/moon_garden_fe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Whats growin on?
 Moon Garden helps you track your gardens and plants while offering recommendations based on the moon phase at every step of the way.
+You can also get information regarding the indigenous history of the land you are gardening on.
 We even threw in the weather, as a treat.

 Using __Moon Garden__, users are able to: